Code Style

 -

-Formatting: Use black as code auto-formatter.
+Formatting: Use ruff as code auto-formatter.
 The maximum line length is 79, as per PEP-8.
 This setting should be automatically picked up from the

 pyproject.toml